st-t/solita-bike-app/README.md

 The app will run on http://localhost:3000/ which you may open up in browser.

-We are adding some memory as extra Docker argument to be able to handle dataset imoprts.
+We are adding some memory as extra Docker argument to be able to handle dataset imports.

 <br>